dwp/aws-pdm-dataset-generation/README.md

 # aws-pdm-dataset-generation

 Repo for PDM dataset generation

 ## Initial setup:

 PDM requires that data from Crown platform (HDFS location) be ingested for 5 tables namely `agent_dim`, `appointment_type_dim`, `site_dim`, `team_dim`, `to_do_type_type_dim`.
 This data is ingested into S3 from Crown through a Concourse job and placed into `common-model-inputs/transactional_data` prefix of the `published_bucket`.
 When `initial_transactional_load` property in `local.tf` is set to `true` for each environment, the `initial_transactional_load` step in the application will create tables for the initial transactional tables.

+## Cluster configuration

+The cluster configuration files are template files held in `cluster_config` folder.
+These template files are uploaded to s3 via terraform and placeholders for various environment specific fields are added.

+The `instances` configuration file works in the same way, but one of the placeholders is named `instance_fleets` and this placeholders is replaced by terraform local code (held in `cluster_config_locals.tf`) which is converted to YAML format.

+This is beneficial because it enables us to easily have different configs between environments without holding multiple configuration files.
+For instance in some environments we want capacity reservations and in some we don't, whereas in other environments we might use multiple instance types and in others we do not.

 ## Retries on cluster failure